Dhruv883/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-#Created Using HTML, CSS, JS
+# Created Using HTML, CSS, JS
-Click on the container to start painting and hover Click on the container to stop painting
+#Click on the container to start painting and hover.
+Click on the container to stop painting